seb-oss/green/libs/core/docs/conventions.md

 ## \# for private properties

-Private properties and functions should use the # syntax.
-This ensures that the field is private at both compile time and runtime.
+Private properties and functions should use the ES2022 private identifier (#) syntax.
+This ensures that the field is private at both compile-time and run-time.

+There are a few common arguments against using private identifiers, such as added overhead when targeting older JS versions, but in this case the added protection against incorrect use of internal API is worth it.
+Remember that this is a Web Component library and that it is perfectly valid to use it outside of Typescript, where there's no compiler to yell at you for using conventional Typescript `private` properties.

-In the event that # cannot be used, together with decorators for example, then we fall back on the typescript `private` keyword.
+In the event that # cannot be used, for example together with decorators, then we fall back on the Typescript `private` keyword.
 We should then also prefix the method or property with an underscore.
 The underscore helps communicate the intended visibility to non-typescript consumers and at runtime.
+This means that a component class may contain some private fields with the # syntax and some with the `private` keyword, which may seem confusing.
+So as a rule of thumb, any field with the `private` keyword should either have a decorator attached, or a comment explaining why an exception is required.

 ## Code order